-As you may know, these two services are competitors so you may not be able to send money from one to another.
-We’ll explain your options and what would be the best thing to do.
+As you may know, these two services are competitors so you cannot send money from one to another.
+This article explains alternative options and what would be the best thing to do.

 Can I Send Money from Zelle to Venmo?

 As briefly mentioned above, the answer is no. With that in mind, we wanted to help you find an alternative.
 If you have a Zelle account, you can send money to people who don’t have a Zelle account, just not to Venmo directly.

 Who Can I Send Money to with Zelle?